mareklangiewicz/DepsKt/README.md

 This repo allows to easily share current versions of well known libraries for Kotlin/Java/Android between projects.

 Usage:
-- clone this repo (and then pull changes from time to time)
+- clone this repo as submodule in your project
+    - `yourproject$ git submodule add git@github.com:langara/deps.kt.git`
-- make a hard link to `deps.kt` file in your repo
+- make a symbolic link to `buildSrc` dir in your parent project
-    - `ln ~/code/deps.kt/buildSrc/src/main/java/deps.kt ~/code/yourrepo/buildSrc/src/main/java/deps.kt`
-    - thanks to hard link you will always commit copy of `deps.kt` when you pull deps.kt repo changes
-    - you can check if both `deps.kt` files point to the same inode using `find`:
-        - `find ~/code -samefile ~/code/deps.kt/buildSrc/src/main/java/deps.kt`
-    - if you are using Intellij Idea or Android Studio, then you should disable "safe write" option in system settings
-        - the "safe write" option destroys hardlinks on every save operation
+    - `yourproject$ ln -s deps.kt/buildSrc`
 - use `Vers` and `Deps` objects in your build files to get current versions of common libraries
     - it not only contains versions but all groups and names too, so it can be easily used in other build files
     - add your project `dependencies` with syntax like this: `testImplementation(Deps.junit)`